-HEATH-HEATH AMERICAN LEGION POST 33 SCHOLARSHIP - This scholarship, established by the local Post 33 American Legion in 2005 as a way for its members to give back to the community.
+HEATH-HEATH AMERICAN LEGION POST 33 SCHOLARSHIP -This scholarship, established by the local Post 33 American Legion in 2005 as a way for its members to give back to the community.
 This scholarship is for \$250 a semester (fall & spring) and can be used for books, fees and/or tuition.
 The recipient must be a veteran and can be a full-time or part-time student with Mississippi County residents given preference.
 The recipient must maintain a 2.5 g.p.a.

-THE HOSPITAL GIFT SHOP AUXILIARY SCHOLARSHIP-The Hospital Gift Shop Auxiliary Scholarship was established in July of 2008 by the Great River Medical Center Gift Shop volunteers.
+THE HOSPITAL GIFT SHOPPE AUXILIARY SCHOLARSHIP - The Hospital Gift Shoppe Auxiliary Scholarship was established in July of 2008 by the Great River Medical Center Gift Shoppe volunteers.
 This scholarship is an annual gift made possible through proceeds made in the hospital gift shop.
 The scholarship amount is \$1,500 a semester for both fall and spring and may be awarded in full to one recipient or in part to several recipients.
 It is the intent of the hospital gift shop volunteers to assist in the education of nurses for this area.
+The scholarship is available to first and second year ADN students who reside in Mississippi County.

-The scholarship is available to second-year, associate degree nursing students who have a minimum 2.5 grade point average and who are residents of Mississippi County.
+is available to second-year, associate degree nursing students who have a minimum 2.5 grade point average and who are residents of Mississippi County.
 This scholarship will be funded annually.